haarisyahya/haarisyahya/README.md

 - 🧑‍💼 Software Systems and Developer Intern at the Ontario Government (May 2022 - Sept 2022)

-- 🌱 I’m currently Working on Mobile App(React-Native)
+- 🌱 I’m currently working on an Application for a final project

-- 📝 I regularly write articles on [https://dev.to/100rabhcsmc](https://dev.to/100rabhcsmc)

-- 💬 Ask me about **Reactjs & React-Native**

 - 📫 You can reach me at **haarisyahya@gmail.com**